Will County Center for Community Concerns assistance programs.

 Direct Vendor payment is a One-time credit that is provided to qualified households for energy bills.
 The amount of the payment is based upon household’s income and size.
 In order to qualify for the program, applicant does not have to own the home or pay energy bills directly.
 Also the source of fuel does not have to be natural gas or electricity.

 The second option is Direct Vendor assistance.
 This may be either a one-time payment made directly to supplier or a credit.
 This may even be an option when heat is included in the rent.
+Find more details on LIHEAP in Illinois.

 Similar to LIHEAP is the state of Illinois PIPP (Percentage of Income Payment Program).
 This allows the eligible lower income clients to pay a percentage of their ousehold income and receive a monthly benefit towards their utility bill.
 Another benefit is that they will lower their overdue bills for every on-time payment they make by the due date, so it cancels out any arrearage.
 Eligibility requires that applicants are customers of Commonwealth Edison (also called ComEd) or Nicor.